bitlogic/policies/dress-code-policy.md

 So please, police yourselves and use good judgment so we don’t have to implement a dress code as a result of one individual’s bad judgment, which might lead to disgruntled peers having to visit a psychiatrist to get over their emotional pain and suffering.

-And that it’s.
+That's it.
 The end.
 It gives employees the benefit of the doubt that they can manage to act like adults, and it works like a dream as long as people are already on board with the company culture.